 • Introduction to Hebrew -- Hebrew 100 (1 credit)

-Every Wednesday evening, the Center hosts a distinguished guest who will speak to students about a topic of current interest.
+On Wednesday evenings, the Center hosts a distinguished guest who will speak about a topic of current interest.
 Attendance at these outstanding lectures is mandatory and is an important part of the Jerusalem Center experience.

-● All 6 credit hours of Religious Educaton taken at the Center will count towards the core requriement in Religious Educataion.
+● All 6 credit hours of Religious Education taken at the Center will count towards the core requirement in Religious Education.
 Successful completion of the REL 311 New Testament course will fill the 2 credit-hour requirement for "Jesus Christ and the Everlasting Gospel."
-The other 4 credit hours count as electivee credits.
+The other 4 credit hours count as elective credits.

 ● BYU-Provo students who successfully complete the two Modern Near Eastern courses (NES 347R and NES 349R) will automatically meet the requirement for “Global and Cultural Awareness”.